aManNamedTed/arduino/refreshableBrailleDisplay/readme.md

 <h8>(the above says "Hello world!" in braille!!)</h8><br/><br/>
 To show that this thing is possible to make!
 Modern devices make a premium on this technology, which is insane!
 The point of making this is to show a proof-of-concept that this kind of device does not have to cost $1000.
 I just want this to be a useful library to as many people as possible.

+Update October 30, 2018: <br/>
+I finished expanding the library to include contractions.
+So now I will add the rest of the new punctuation, and then I need to work on how the string is parsed for the display.
+I think I will use a Trie to check the next (7? maybe) characters and then print the correct contraction or character(s).
+I think I'll use a constant value of look-behind and look-ahead characters because you can only go so far before running into an empty character... right?
+If that is correct then a constant length of look-ahead should work just fine with a trie.
+Also!
+I will use the UEB Braille Chart for Duxbury Systems' convention for detecting preceding and succeeding letters or characters by using a single underscore to represent letter neighbors, and two underscores for word neighbors. <br/>

+Also I am receiving a Texas Instruments board to prototype with and I'll be submitting custom libraries to them for funsies in the coming month!
+First will be that buzzer note library for sure, and then probably something else fun--I just don't know what else yet.
+Yeah!
+Fun. <br/>

 # The SD Hacks Submission Description

 ## Inspiration